-- Drones shouldn’t be flown inside the airfields, aircraft flight paths or flight lines, restricted areas, over unprotected people and other places that endanger the lives of people, compromises security or privacy as well as increases the potential for damage to property.
+- Drones shouldn’t be flown inside airfields, aircraft flight paths or flight lines, restricted areas, over unprotected people, and in other places that endanger the lives of people, compromises security or privacy as well as increases the potential for damage to property.
 You may need to consult the specific county map that specifies the no-fly zones.

-- Don’t solely rely on the automated flight controls modes.
-Although the GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
+- Don’t solely rely on automated flight control modes.
+Although GPS locking and stabilization are great features, a failure in transmitting or receiving the commands can lead to problems.
 For this reason, the operator should know how to manually take control of the flight and avoid disappointments.

-It is every pilot’s responsibility to ensure safety when dflying drones.
+It is every pilot’s responsibility to ensure safety when flying drones.
 This involves having a good understanding of drone laws, drone capability and limitations as well as safety precautions.
-In addition, the person flying the drone must know where to fly and where not to, as well as how to safely land the UAV in case of an emergency.
+In addition, the person flying the drone must know where to fly and where not, as well as how to safely land the UAV in case of an emergency.